Pharaoh Hound

-The Pharaoh Hound or Kelb tal-Fenek is a Maltese breed of hunting dog.
+The Pharaoh Hound or Kelb tal-Fenek is a Maltese breed of warren hound.
 It is traditionally used for rabbit-hunting in the rocky terrain of the islands; the Maltese name means "rabbit dog".

 It is classified by the Fédération Cynologique Internationale in its "Spitz and primitive" group, and shows similarities to other Mediterranean breeds in that group such as the Cirneco dell'Etna, the Podenco Andaluz, the Podenco Canario, the Podenco Ibicenco and the Portuguese Podengo.
 It is the only Maltese dog breed with international recognition.